Thank you for considering the PhD program in Sociology at the University of Colorado Boulder!

 Each incoming student will be assigned an individual faculty advisor who will help guide the student through the first year of the program.
 Under the first-year advising system, students are encouraged to work with the first-year advisor to explore the program, the research specialties of the department, and their own developing research interests while getting to know faculty members.
 Once a student has had an opportunity to meet and work with a variety of faculty, decisions regarding long-term advisors should be made.
 Beginning in Year Two of the program, graduate students are expected to seek their own faculty advisors.

-Students in their first year are required to attend the Graduate Forum.
+Students in their first year are required to attend the Sociology Forum.
 Students meet bimonthly throughout the academic year with the forum leader.
-The primary purposes of the forum are to introduce faculty and their research to the first-year cohort and to provide a communal forum for the cohort to discuss issues of concern with the forum leader.
+The primary purposes of the forum are to introduce practice issues related to the discipline of sociology, as well as department faculty and their research to the first-year cohort. and to provide a communal forum for the cohort to discuss issues of concern with the forum leader.

 During your first two years, the course work will focus on theory and methods.
 Then, you will work with your advisor to develop your specialty area in your third and fourth years.
 Upon successful completion of your specialty comprehensive exam, you will be admitted to candidacy and begin your dissertation research.